from collections import defaultdict, OrderedDict

 The LFU (Least Frequently Used) Cache problem asks you to design and implement a data structure that supports the following operations:

-The cache should be initialized with a positive integer capacity
+The cache should be initialized with a positive integer capacity.
+You must ensure that both get and put operations run in constant time, on average (O(1)).

 Key constraints: